adamfowleruk/mljs/planning.md

 Targets for 1.6 (Jul 2014) - Theme: MLJS Ease of Use in the Browser
  - DONE Node: mlwatcher: Write a frickin' auto app deploy directory watching app
+ - TEST Docs: Generate build of Workplace app in dist folder, with
  - Record Workplace app showcase demos
   - Introduction - build an app in 5 minutes
   - Workplace App 001 - Installing Workplace against your database (include within the DB at end too)